Thermal Camera Early Warning Examples

 Electric Vehicle Charging Overnight

-Could your system warn you if something becomes unusually hot while your EV is charging overnight?
+Could your system warn you if something becomes unusually hot while your electric vehicle is charging overnight?

 An electric vehicle may be left charging in the garage for many hours while everyone is asleep.

-A thermal camera can monitor the EV charging area, including the battery area, charger, cable or charging port.
+A thermal camera can monitor visible parts of the electric vehicle charging area, such as the charger, cable, charging connection and surrounding area.
 If abnormal heat is detected, the Security & Automation System can trigger an early warning.

 Cooking Left On